Unseen Media

 • Consistently remind players that movement through space is possible

-Prototype: The dyatlov files
+Prototype: The Dyatlov Files

 It became clear during our customer discover phase that customers valued a story-driven experience above all else.
 Since our team was made up of designers and developers, we played to our strengths and selected a true crime story to lean on for our first iteration of this product.